My times are in Your hand….I have learned in whatever state I am, to be content. (Psalm 31:15; Philippians 4:11)

 A life of self-renouncing love is one of liberty.

-My faith in the Savior is fortified when I sing Waring’s hymns and remember her example.
+My trust in the Savior is strengthed when I sing Waring’s hymns and remember her example.
 She reminds me not to dwell on past regrets and present problems, but to rejoice now in our guaranteed future glory when Jesus returns.
 Peter writes:

 In keeping with Christ’s promise we are looking forward to a new heaven and a new earth, the home of righteousness.
 So then, since you are looking forward to this, make every effort to be found spotless, blameless and at peace with Him.
 6